 Helen Webley-Brown

-I am a second-year Ph.D. student in Political Science at MIT with specializations in American Politics and Quantitative Methods.
+I am a S.M. student in Political Science at MIT with specializations in American Politics and Quantitative Methods.
 I am also an affiliate of the Center for American Political Studies at Harvard University.
-In 2022, I graduated from Washington University in St. Louis with a BA in Political Science.
+In 2022, I graduated from Washington University in St. Louis with a A.B. in Political Science.
+This cycle, I will be applying to Ph.D. programs.

-1. Socio-political effects of interacting with the criminal legal system.
+1. The socio-political effects of interacting with local institutions of social control, focusing on the criminal legal system and public housing authorities.

 2. How emerging technologies change the way people experience and perceive the state.